Back to blog

 5. Local chamber or business group

-Many cities offer health insurance for freelancers.
-These are group plans through business organizations or local chambers, and they can be substantial depending on your location.
-If you’re a member of a local professional organization, it’s worth asking if they offer any type of health insurance coverage.
+Many cities offer health insurance for freelancers through group plans available via business organizations or local chambers.
+These plans can provide substantial savings depending on your location.
+If you’re a member of a local professional organization, ask if they offer any type of health insurance coverage.

 Even if your local professional group doesn’t currently offer coverage, you might be able to find a group of members willing to start the process of getting group coverage together.
 Through this method, you’ll work independently or through a broker to choose a plan that’s right for your group.